Bidders' Responses to Auction Format Change in Internet Display Advertising Auctions: Institutional Background and Data

 \subsection{The Display Advertising Industry}

-Digital advertising is a huge industry, with \$129 billion spent in the U.S. in 2019, which is more than half of total media advertising spending \citep{Skai19:DigitalAdSpend}.
-Digital advertising consists mainly of two forms: (1) display advertising, which allows website publishers to monetize the ad spaces on their websites, and (2) search advertising, which shows ads that are relevant to search terms entered on search engines.
-Display advertising accounted for \$70 billion in the U.S. in 2019 \citep{Skai19:DigitalAdSpend}.
-A significant portion of display advertising (\$22 billion in the U.S. in 2019; \citealp{Fisher20:PMPvsOpenExchange}) is sold using auctions with real-time bidding (RTB), which is the focus of this study.
+\newgwR{Internet advertising is a huge industry, with revenues of around \$260 billion in 2024.
+The main formats include search, in-stream video, and display advertising.
+Display advertising allows website publishers to monetize the advertising space on their websites and accounts for roughly 30\% of total industry revenue.
+Furthermore, a majority of display advertising is sold using auctions with real-time bidding (RTB), which is the focus of this study.\footnote{\url{https://www.iab.com/wp-content/uploads/2025/04/IAB_PwC-Internet-Ad-Revenue-Report-Full-Year-2024.pdf}} }

 Figure \ref{fig:diagram-rtb} is a diagram, simplified for presentation, that explains how these auctions are run.
 The website publisher prepares a web page that contains ad spaces, which are slots on the web page dedicated for advertising contents.
 The process of RTB starts when an internet user visits that web page (1), whether on a computer or a mobile device.
 The web browser loads the HTML source code of the web page, which contains a code snippet to show the ad content.
-The browser, by loading that code snippet, sends a request to the ad exchange that an advertising be served, which is called an ad request or ad call (2).
+The browser, by loading that code snippet, sends a request to the ad exchange that an ad be served, which is called an ad request or ad call (2).
 The ad exchange then uses an auction to decide which advertiser will serve the ad.
 (For many digital publishers, there are additional systems that make decisions before the ad request reaches the ad exchange or after the ad exchange selects a winning bid.
 However, for the publishers in this study, Figure \ref{fig:diagram-rtb} is a useful depiction of the process during the data period.)

 Typically advertisers retain intermediaries, called demand-side platforms (DSPs), that submit bids to the ad exchange on their behalf.
 The ad exchange requests bids from the DSPs (3), and the DSPs submit bids on behalf of advertisers based on the parameters that the advertisers configure in their advertising campaigns (4).
 When bids are collected, the ad exchange determines the winning bidder and the auction price, and the winning advertiser (selected by the winning bidder) gets to serve its advertising content to the internet user (5).